Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 ## Getting a secret from the Key Vault

 It's possible to store and retrieve secrets directly from the Azure Key Vault.
-You can folow the [Azure Key Vault quick start guide](https://docs.microsoft.com/azure/key-vault/secrets/quick-create-portal#:~:text=%20To%20add%20a%20secret%20to%20the%20vault%2C,APIs%20accept%20and%20return%20secret%20values...%20More%20) to create a Key Vault on your tenant with a secret.
+You can follow the [Azure Key Vault quick start guide](https://docs.microsoft.com/azure/key-vault/secrets/quick-create-portal#:~:text=%20To%20add%20a%20secret%20to%20the%20vault%2C,APIs%20accept%20and%20return%20secret%20values...%20More%20) to create a Key Vault on your tenant with a secret.

  You can install the following *Nuget* packages, which has helper methods to interact with Key Vault, and use the sample code: